5mehulhelp5/magento2-ai-category-hero-images/README.md

 ## Usage

+Open a category and click the "Generate with AI" button, followed by optionally adapting the prompt to your liking.

-Run the following command to generate a hero image for a category:
+Or run the following command to generate a hero image for a category:

 ```bash
 bin/magento elgentos:aicategoryhero:generate [category_id]